MiniDigger/MiniMessageViewer/README.md

 This was created by copy-pasting all code from MiniMessage's new parser into this project, telling IntelliJ to convert it to Kotlin, ripping out Adventure and replacing it with DOM calls, hacking till it compiles (**I don't know kotlin nor do I like it**) and throwing it on GitHub.

+## Status

+I will most likely not spend much time on this project.
+You can see a list of stuff I should do here: https://github.com/MiniDigger/MiniMessageViewer/issues/1
+No gurantee that I will actually do that tho.
+Contributions are welcome tho!

 ## Dev Setup

 ``